Ard-al-Moharbeen necropolis

 The Ard-al-Moharbeen necropolis was a Roman cemetery in the Gaza Strip, Palestine.
-It is the largest cemetery to have been discovered in Gaza and is thought to have been in use from the 1st century BC to the 2nd century AD.
-The necropolis was discovered in 2022 and excavated in 2023 and damaged during the Israeli invasion of the Gaza Strip.
+The known extent covers an estimated 4000 m2 and is the largest cemetery to have been discovered in Gaza.
+It is thought to have been in use from the 1st century AD to the 3rd century AD and was close to the Roman town of Anthedon.